In olden days, a writer with pretension

 To end the federal administration.

-Of course, one hopes that the judicial branch
+One tends the hope that the judicial branch

 Will act to halt congressional overreach;